pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/15-when-stabilization-succeeds-too-well.md

 Over time, these traits invite the mythologized object into symmetry.
 The object mirrors more.
 Authority is deferred back.
 The relational field flattens.
 What was once an upward orientation becomes mutuality.

-This process is best described as symmetry drift—a gradual, unintentional movement toward parity produced by successful regulation rather than its failure.
+This process is best described as symmetry drift: a gradual, unintentional movement toward parity produced by successful regulation rather than its failure.
 Neither party need intend this outcome.
 In many cases, both experience it as relational improvement until its consequences emerge.

 ### The Symmetry-Induction Paradox

 The central paradox of PM-OCAC dyads under exclusivity is this: escalation occurs not when asymmetry is lost through neglect or dominance, but when symmetry is successfully induced.

 As long as inferiority remains optional and buffered, the structure remains stable.
-Escalation becomes necessary only when symmetry becomes unavoidable—when the object treats the structure as an equal participant in decision-making, emotional containment, or responsibility.
+Escalation becomes necessary only when symmetry becomes unavoidable - when the object treats the structure as an equal participant in decision-making, emotional containment, or responsibility.

 At this point, internal regulation is no longer sufficient.
 Interpretation cannot restore geometry.
 The structure must act on the dyad to re-differentiate positions.